SherieBach/school-project-html-css/README.md

 # Mockup Build up HTML/SCSS

-This is a build up from a mockup by another student, UX design course with HTML/CSS.
+This is a build up from a mockup created by another student, UX/UI also design course.